 Embed Spotter

-• To embed the full Spotter interface with a conversation panel that allows natural language text strings, data source selection, and interactions with AI generated Answers, use the SpotterEmbed component.
+To embed the full Spotter interface with a conversation panel that allows natural language queries, data source selection, and interactions with AI generated Answers, use the SpotterEmbed component.

 Before you begin, check the following: